Bunyod-Suvonov/FOCS_Debian_Install_Guide/FOCS Debian.md

 ## Premable

 FOCS Debian is a Debian distribution.
 It is designed by and for fellow JIers.
 It features the *K Desktop Environment* by default, a desktop environment that mimics the look and feel of Windows, yet remains highly customizable.
-It also have software repositories for common software including VSCode and Mattermost preconfigured, such as to provide a non-disturbing experience for users new to the Linux world.
-You can try out FOCS Debian directly from a USB stick without installing it, or you can install it on your computer as your daily operating system.
+It also have software repositories for common software including VSCode and Mattermost preconfigured, such as to provide a non-disturbing experience for users new to Linux.
+You can try out FOCS Debian directly from a USB stick before installing it, then you can install it on your computer as your daily operating system.
 This guide will guide you through the installation of FOCS Debian.

 ## Linux Installation